motusai/construct-SDK/README.md

-Basic instructions on how to build an advertisement plugon in Construct with Motus platform.
+Basic instructions on how to build an advertisement plugin in Construct with Motus platform.